-The Exploratorium has brought back GLOW: Discover the Art of Light in all its 2021 glory.
-See brand new and expanded installations, created by 8 local artists.
-These light art pieces are up from November 18 until January 30, 2022 at the Exploratorium at Pier 15.
+The Exploratorium’s visitor-favorite GLOW: Discover the Art of Light is in still in full swing, but only for a few more weeks!
+See brand new and expanded installations created by six local artists until January 29, 2023 at the Exploratorium at Pier 15.

 Museum of the Moon by Luke Jerram

-You can catch GLOW at its After Dark opening on November 18, or reserve a spot to see it at the Exploratorium before the end of January 2022!
-Keep an eye on the calendar for ticket releases!
+You can catch GLOW at the Exploratorium before the end of January 2023.
+Keep an eye on the calendar for ticket releases.

 Find the Exploratorium at Pier 15 of the Embarcadero.